Current Vacancies & Opportunities

 The Village Storytelling Festival celebrates the artform of oral storytelling, but we welcome applications which challenge the definition or add to the existing tradition.
 For example, we welcome applications from storytellers who use non-verbal language such as BSL or Visual Vernacular.

-Proposals should actively explore the themes of identity, language and/or Glasgow.
-We are interested in performances that push boundaries and challenge perceptions in contemporary storytelling.
+Proposals should actively explore the themes of change and voice within their application.
+We are interested in performances that push boundaries and challenge perceptions in contemporary storytelling and who tells those stories.

-Previous commissions have included “A Circumnavigation” by Ian Stephen, “What I Know About What my Grandfather Didn’t Know” by Sonia Gardes, “I Hope Your Flowers Bloom” by Raymond Wilson and “Smoke and Sickle” by Emery Hunter.
+Previous commissions have included “A Circumnavigation” by Ian Stephen, “What I Know About What my Grandfather Didn’t Know” by Sonia Gardes , “I Hope Your Flowers Bloom” by Raymond Wilson and “Dregs” by Emery Hunter and Bobby Bradly.
+Commissions have gone on to be performed nationally and internationally at the Fringe, the Scottish International Storytelling Festival, Yorkshire Festival of Story and the Amsterdam Storytelling Festival.

 Eligibility: